 You’ve likely heard the saying, “You are what you eat.”
 Research from Brigham and Women’s Hospital takes that concept further by supporting the notion, “You become what you eat.”
 The study, which compared diet quality and physical function in over 50,000 women, found that those who maintained a healthy diet over the years were less likely to develop problems with physical function as they grew older.

-“Physical function is crucial as you age,” Kaitlin Hagan, one of the study’s authors, said.
+“Physical function is crucial as you age,” said Kaitlin Hagan, one of the study’s authors.
 “It includes being able to get yourself dressed, walk around the block and could impact your ability to live independently.”

 Good physical function aids senior mobility, helps prevent falls and enables older adults to maintain independence in activities of daily living, such as bathing and dressing.

 While the study found some foods, such as apples, oranges, pears, romaine lettuce and walnuts were strongly linked with better physical function, overall diet quality is more important than any particular wonder food.
 Components of a healthy diet included: